 Article II - Annual Dues

 Section 1.
-Annual dues shall cover the period from January 1st through December 31st of each year.
+Annual dues shall cover the fiscal year from January 1st through December 31st of each year.
 The amount of annual dues is to be determined by the Board of Directors.

 Section 2.
-Dues notices for the coming year will be published in the Branch newsletter during the last quarter.

-Section 3.
 Any member whose dues and/or assessments are unpaid by April 1st of each year shall not be entitled to vote, hold office, be a member of a committee or enjoy other rights and privileges of membership.
 Good standing is automatically restored upon payment of dues and/or assessments for the current year.

-Section 4.
+Section 3.
 There shall be no partial year dues nor any refund of dues.